Program Contact: Tony Gaskew, Ph.D.

 Our program is designed to give you a broadly based understanding of the diverse nature of crime and justice and its relationship with society, with an emphasis on the components of policing, courts and corrections.
 The program will provide you with more than 30 specialized criminal justices courses to select from, including Terrorism in a Post 9/11 World; Substance Abuse and Treatment; Islam and Social Justice; Drugs, Crime and Social Policy; Law Enforcement Operations; and Organized Crime in America.

-Watch a night-time exercise in the CSI House and Professor Gaskew explain more about the criminal justice program.
+Learn more about our CSI House.
+Read what students have to say about the new facility.Watch a night-time exercise in the CSI House and Professor Gaskew explain more about the criminal justice program.

 Students in our Criminal Justice Club are working with federal inmates to prepare them for their release.
 Read more